foundation-model-stack/bamba/README.md

 For users trying to reproduce the training you now have much more options with our newly contributed [HF-version of Mamba2-Hybrid]() (TODO: add link once live).

 To reproduce the exact sequence of training data seen by Bamba, you must use the provided data as-is, without modifying directory structures or file names.
 The number of tokens per batch must also be 1.6 million (1,572,864 to be precise - 384 sequences of length 4096).
 Bamba was trained on 192 GPUs in parallel.
-For training on fewer than 192 GPUs, you can increase num_workers and batch_size to compensate, and the data sequence will remain unchanged.
-For example, using 64 GPUs with num_workers=3, batch_size=6 will train identically to a model on 96 GPUs with num_workers=2, batch_size=4.
-If batches at the adjusted batch_size become too large to fit in GPU, gradient accumulation with smaller batch_size will also keep the data sequence preserved, so long as total tokens per step remains at 1.6 million.
+For training on fewer than 192 GPUs, you can increase `num_workers` and `batch_size` to compensate, and the data sequence will remain unchanged.
+For example, using 64 GPUs with `num_workers=3, batch_size=6` will train identically to a model on 96 GPUs with `num_workers=2, batch_size=4`.
+If batches at the adjusted `batch_size` become too large to fit in GPU, gradient accumulation with smaller `batch_size` will also keep the data sequence preserved, so long as total tokens per step remains at 1.6 million.

 The dataloader constructor takes a config argument and uses the config object to construct the data pipeline stages.
 Here's how you can reproduce our training pipeline:
 ``` python